 Remove IRS Liens from Your Credit Report

 Under new IRS guidelines, you can remove a tax lien from your credit history.
-The IRS could place a tax lien on homes, cars, or businesses, as a way to attempt to recover the money owed.
+The IRS could place a tax lien on homes, cars, or businesses, as a way to attempt to recover any taxes owed.
 In past years, an IRS lien that was paid off would still stay on your credit history for seven years (or even longer), dramatically impacting your credit score.